 Department of Microbiology and Immunology

-I am interested in the different types of virus-virus interactions and maintain an online public database of such interactions at www.musc.edu/vvi.
+I am primarily interested in education research and teaching.
+Other interests include different types of virus-virus interactions and maintaining an online public database of such interactions at http://virusvirus.net/vvi.php.

-Currently my research focuses on maximizing viral vector effectiveness for use in immunotherapy of bladder cancer.
-This project, in collaboration with Dr. Christina Johnson, involves optimization of conditions for using adenoviral vectors to deliver apoptosis-inducing genes to bladder tumors.
-We have shown that some histone deacetylase inhibitors increase both adenoviral infection and transgene expression in bladder cancer cells in vitro.
-We are currently testing conditions in a mouse model of bladder cancer.
+Past research focused on maximizing viral vector effectiveness for use in immunotherapy of bladder cancer.
+This project, in collaboration with Dr. Christina Johnson, involved optimization of conditions for using adenoviral vectors to deliver apoptosis-inducing genes to bladder tumors.
+We have shown that some histone deacetylase inhibitors increase both adenoviral infection and transgene expression in bladder cancer cells in vitro and a mouse model of bladder cancer.

 Other projects include investigation of the role of androgens in bladder cancer development, and the mechanism of viral hepatitis-induced xerostomia